cos316/assignment2-starter-code/README.md

 func (*HttpRouter) ServeHTTP(response http.ResponseWriter, request *http.Request)
 ```

+## Additional Specifications
+Be sure that your implementation of the basic API above takes the following into account:
+* Your router must support arbitrary paths and HTTP methods, not just those
+  required by the microblog client discussed below.
+You need not (and should not)
+  validate that a client-provided method is part of the [official HTTP spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods#Specifications).
+* HTTP Methods are case-insensitive, whereas paths are case-sensitive.
+That is,
+  `GET` and `get` are equivalent, but `/path/to/file` and `Path/To/File` are not.
+* Paths should be indifferent to leading and trailing slashes. `/path/` and `path`
+  are equivalent.
+* If (and only if) the request provided to `ServeHTTP` has no associated route,
+  your router must write an HTTP "404 Not Found" error to the response.
+Any response
+  with a `Status` field equal to 404 will do.
+  You may find Go's [http package](https://golang.org/pkg/net/http/) useful.
+* Calling `AddRoute` with a `method`, `pattern` pair that are already associated
+  with a handler should update the associated handler to the newly provided value.
+  Further, if the `pattern` contains a capture, the relevant query parameters
+  should be updated. (e.g. `/path/to/:file --> /path/to/:dir`)
+* A single directory within a path may contain at most one capture. `/path/to/:file`
+  is valid, but `/path/to/:file1:file2` is not.
+* A capture must always comprise the entire directory in which it appears.
+It is
+  *not valid* to "prefix" captures, such as in `/path/to/user:id/photos`.

+Be aware of the following notable edge case:
+* It may be the case that there are several routes which could apply to a given
+  path.
+For example, it is valid to add a non-capturing route `GET /path/to/file`
+  and a capturing route `GET /path/to/:filename`.
+In such cases, non-capturing routes
+  should be given precedence over capturing ones for the purposes of resolving matches.
+  In general, favor the resolution which is most specific and which shadows (makes
+  inaccessible) the smallest set of paths.
+  ***TODO: There are situations with more nuanced ambiguities, but we don't have
+  tests for these (yet - coming soon!), so ignore them for now.***

 ## Sample Application

 The assignment starter code includes a sample application that uses the routing